-There are numerous online UAV training courses available to prepare you for the test.
+Numerous online UAV training courses are available to prepare you for the test.

-Free resources are available online too, but online drone courses are structured for students to learn only the essential matters for flying safely and pass the exam.
+Free resources are also available online, but online drone courses are structured for students to learn only the essential matters for flying safely and passing the exam.

 Pick an online UAV training course and study at your own pace.

-Most online drone courses promise that their students can pass the exam with a 90% score and at their first take.
+Most online drone courses promise that their students can pass the exam with a 90% score on their first take.

 It means the drone pilot test is not so difficult if you take a drone ground school course.

-Select an online UAV training course and pass the test with ease to apply for a drone pilot’s license.
+Select an online UAV training course and quickly pass the test to apply for a drone pilot’s license.

-Now that you know, do you need a license to fly a drone or not, you also must learn about the obligations of flying your drone.
+Now that you know whether you need a license to fly a drone or not, you must also learn about the obligations of flying your drone.

 Having a remote pilot airman certificate, commonly known as a drone pilot license, has some restrictions too.

-You must not operate drones over any populated places and never operate drones at night without a waiver.
+It would be best if you did not operate drones over populated places and never use drones at night without a waiver.

 Similarly, having a drone pilot license from the Federal Aviation Administration doesn’t entitle you to fly in another country commercially.